-We had a health clinic and two doctors would come every week (incidentally, one of them used to be the acting President, Wahid Ali) and another doctor came regularly and Dr McKend came and did extractions and dentistry work all free of cost.
+We had a health clinic and two doctors would come every week (incidentally, one of them used to be the acting President, Wahid Ali) and another doctor came regularly and Dr McKend came and did extractions and dentistry work, all free of cost.

 And then they had a problem because we brought doctors into this country to do a programme and they turned it down and we had to send the three doctors back.
 And then we brought medical supplies here and they refused to allow us to clear our medical supplies and stuff like that.
-All free of course for the people.
+All free, of course, for the people.

 So there were all of those things and many, many more; it would take days for me to tell you the amount of atrocities that were committed by the government of anarchy who were not obeying the rule of law.
 The judgements are in the court.
 You can go in the court and see all of these judgements which are there.

 So it was really a question of self-defence.
-We knew they were coming and we knew that they had prepared everything and we knew that in our efforts to defend the buildings they were going to wipe us out and kill us.
+We knew they were coming and we knew that they had prepared everything and we knew that, in our efforts to defend the buildings, they were going to wipe us out and kill us.
 So that is what led up to that and we hurriedly made some plans and we were able to go to the Red House and arrest the perpetrators of those acts.
 They pleaded guilty and they said they had a solution to the problem.
-They admitted that they had committed the acts that we accused them of but I told you that story will come one day…
+They admitted that they had committed the acts that we accused them of but I told you that story will come out one day…